markqvist/Reticulum/README.md

 - Bitcoin: 3CPmacGm34qYvR6XWLVEJmi2aNe3PZqUuq
 - Ko-Fi: https://ko-fi.com/markqvist

+Are certain features in the development roadmap are important to you or your organisation?
+Make them a reality quickly by sponsoring their implementation.

 ## Caveat Emptor
-Reticulum is experimental software, and should be considered as such.
+Reticulum is relatively young software, and should be considered as such.
 While it has been built with cryptography best-practices very foremost in mind, it _has not_ been externally security audited, and there could very well be privacy-breaking bugs.
 If you want to help out, or help sponsor an audit, please do get in touch.